Xavier2929/TwicPipeline/README.md

 - run the requirements txt file with pip install -r requirements.txt
 - make a .env file with the const of TWIC_URL and TWIC_FILES_FOLDER and give it string values.
 - run the .py "WeeklyTwicPipeline just to get the latest twic pgn file.
+- to run the backfill, use the BackfillPipeline , and modify the start and finish params manually.

 ## 🏅 Milestones